It was a memorable Friday in Alameda.

 The tradition was begun in 2005 by Rebar, a San Francisco-based art and design studio, as a way of getting people to rethink how streets are used and to promote discussion and debate about changes to the urban infrastructure's congestion and pollution.

-Last year's "PARK(ing) Day" event included more than 160 cities on six continents, including Africa,
+Last year's "PARK(ing) Day" event included more than 160 cities on six continents, including Africa, Asia and North and South America.
+This year, parklets sprung up all over San Francisco and Oakland.

 The Alameda parklet was conceived by BikeAlameda board member Donna Eyestone, designed by Planning Board vice president and architect David Burton and Planning Board member (and former Transportation Commission chair) John Knox White.
 Local donations came from BikeAlameda, Community Action for a Sustainable Alameda, The Reuse People, Urban Island Home Furnishings and Plowshares Nursery.